aredridel/es-shell/README.md

 -----------
 The purpose of **kes** is to improve on performance and implementation details of **es** and keep the project up to date (that is, avoiding code rot).
 It is based on the 0.9 beta 1 release of es, which can be found here.

 The obvious question here is: "What's the purpose of this fork?" and the honest answer is this: I wanted to experiment with the **es** shell, and it wouldn't compile on OS X, and the code was in the public domain.
 It's really as simple as that.
-The purpose of this fork isn't so much to *improve* the shell, but to *maintain the codebase.* That said, there are a few things on the "to do" list that I'd like to work on at some point--but that'll be a while, if only because I'm (at best) a mediocre C programmer.
+The purpose of this fork isn't so much to *improve* the shell, but to *maintain the codebase.*

+That said, there are a few things on the "to do" list that I'd like to work on at some point--but that'll be a while, if only because I'm (at best) a mediocre C programmer.
 Anyway, enjoy!

-Now for the original **es** readme, which is far more informative than the
+Now for the original **es** readme, which is far more informative than the crap I've added here.

 About es
 --------